Budge Patty: Career

 After his return from military service, Patty partnered with Betz to win the mixed doubles title at the 1946 French Championships.
 Three years later, he reached the final of the singles event, where he lost to fellow American Frank Parker.
 He then won his first major singles title at the 1950 French Championships, where he won three consecutive matches in five sets, including the final against Jaroslav Drobný.
 Several weeks later, he won the 1950 Wimbledon Championships in a four-set victory over Frank Sedgman.
 Patty became the second American man – after Don Budge in 1938 – to win the Channel Slam.
 Since then, only Tony Trabert in 1955 has achieved the feat among male players from the US.
 Patty was also the fourth consecutive male player from Southern California to win Wimbledon (after Jack Kramer, Bob Falkenburg, and Ted Schroeder).
 At the end of the year, Patty was ranked amateur world no. 1 in 1950 by John Olliff of The Daily Telegraph.

 At the 1953 Wimbledon Championships, Patty faced Drobný again in the third round.
 Patty lost the five-set match that lasted four hours and twenty minutes, despite having six match points on Drobny’s serve.
 It was the longest continuous tennis match at the time.
 He later recounted to The Telegraph in 2000 how he "could hardly see a thing" towards the end of that match, adding: "I was so tired I barely knew where I was".
 Patty partnered with Gardnar Mulloy in 1957 to win the Wimbledon men's doubles title, upsetting top seeds Lew Hoad and Neale Fraser in the final.
 Patty (aged 33) and Mulloy (aged 43) were the oldest team to win Wimbledon after World War I. The duo also reached the final of the 1957 U.S. National Championships two months later, but lost in four sets to Fraser and Ashley Cooper.

 The final tournament of Patty's career was the 1960 Wimbledon Championships, where he lost to Italy's Nicola Pietrangeli in the first round.
-Patty stayed amateur throughout his career and won 46 singles titles.
+Patty stayed amateur throughout his career and won over 70 singles titles.
 These included the German International Championship in 1953 and 1954, as well as the Italian Championship in 1954.
 He finished seven years ranked within the Top 10 between 1947 and 1957.
 He was subsequently inducted in the International Tennis Hall of Fame in 1977.